Rainymood/rainymood.github.io/_posts/2025-01-05-a-philosophy-of-software-design-john-ousterhout.md

 You can create deep modules by using the information hiding principle [[1]](): Modules should encapsulate a few pieces of knowledge that represent design decisions.

 The opposite of this is information leakage: Design decisions that are spread or duplicated across multiple modules.
-This creates change amplification or coupling because making a change in the design decision will force you to make change sin both multiple modules.
+This creates change amplification or coupling because making a change in the design decision will force you to make changes in both multiple modules.

 Information can also leak through the implicit interface like having to know about the file format, or the order in which things should be executed.